Guiomuh/WP_Redirect_Botnet_Cleaner/README.md

 Search all js, php & html files recursively in the given path and list the infected ones in the file `infected_list.txt`<br>
 Then you can use this list with the `fix_infected_file.py` script to fix them.

+This script also search for temp/log files used by the malware and raise an alert but this files aren't deleted in the `fix_infected_file.py` script due to the high risk of false positive.

 #### fix_infected_file.py
 ```
-./fix_infected_file.py <INFECTED_FILES_LIST> <FULL_DOMAIN_NAME>
+./fix_infected_file.py <INFECTED_FILES_LIST>
 ```
-This script use the file created by `detect_infected_files.py` to fix all infected files.<br>
+This script use the file created by `detect_infected_files.py` to fix all infected files.<br><br>

-In some cases the malware replace the `wp_host_url` of your site with a bad one !<br>
-That's why this script need your full domain name (like 'https://example.com') to fix that
+Before running this script you need to complete the domain value in the `config.py` file

 #### detect_infected_database.py
 ```
 ./detect_infected_database.py
 ```
-List all infected articles in the database
+List all infected articles in the database and check if the `home_url` and `site_url` are infected

-To use this script you need to open it and provide the WordPress database credentials
+To use this script you need to open `config.py` and provide the WordPress database credentials
 <br>You can find them in the wp-config.php file

+You need also to complete the domain value in the `config.py` file

 #### fix_infected_database.py
 ```
 ./fix_infected_database.py
 ```
-Fix all infected articles by removing the payload.
+Fix all infected articles by removing the payload and replace the infected `home_url` and `site_url` in the database.

-To use this script you need to open it and provide the WordPress database credentials
+To use this script you need to open `config.py` and provide the WordPress database credentials
 <br>You can find them in the wp-config.php file

+You need also to complete the domain value in the `config.py` file

 #### payloads_file_to_test_fix.txt
 This file contents all the raw payloads.
 You can use them to test the `fix_infected_file.py` script and improve it

+#### config.py
+This file contents some constants and the detection regex used to find infection in such a way that it's easy to scale up if the botnet migrate to a new domain.